 The allegation remains unverified, and the group has not released any sample data to support its claims.

-However, the threat is notable given One Medical’s scale, serving more than 830,000 patients through a network of clinics and virtual care services across the United States.
+However, the threat is notable given One Medical’s role as a national healthcare provider.
+The company operates a network of clinics and virtual care services across the United States, though the scope of any data potentially affected by the alleged breach remains unclear.

-The claim also comes just days after One Medical disclosed a separate security incident involving a third-party file storage system used to retain archived information from legacy Iora Health patients.
-While the company described that event as limited in scope and isolated from other One Medical and Amazon systems, the timing has drawn additional attention to the healthcare provider’s cybersecurity posture.
+One Medical has disclosed a security incident involving a third-party file storage system used to retain archived information from legacy Iora Health patients.
+The company said its investigation found that only a limited number of legacy Iora Health and One Medical Seniors patient files were accessed and that no other One Medical or Amazon systems were affected.

 Why It Matters: Healthcare data is among the most sensitive information organizations hold.
 If the alleged theft is legitimate, exposed records could potentially contain a combination of medical and personal information that can be exploited for identity theft, fraud, and targeted scams.

-- ShinyHunters alleges a major data theft: The extortion group claims it exfiltrated more than 8.8TB of data from One Medical, which serves more than 830,000 patients through over 250 clinics across the United States.
+- ShinyHunters alleges a major data theft: The extortion group claims it exfiltrated more than 8.8TB of data from One Medical, which serves over 250 clinics across the United States.
 The group has threatened to release the data if negotiations do not begin by June 22.

 - No public proof has been provided: Despite the severity of the claim, attackers have not released sample files or evidence demonstrating what information was allegedly taken.
 As a result, the scope and authenticity of the claimed theft remain unverified.